A Step-by-Step Guide to Preparing for an Audit in Ireland

 Your Records

 Not keeping proper tax records is a common error.
 Poor accounting and bookkeeping can lead to mistakes, increasing the chance of an audit.
 For instance, self-employed individuals and PAYE taxpayers must keep expense receipts for at least six years.
-It is essential to store these documents safely and in an organized manner.
+It is essential to store these documents safely and in an organised manner.

 It is the taxpayer’s responsibility to maintain an effective accounting system.
 A reliable cloud-based accounting system can cost as little as £20-£30 per month.
 Without proper organization of your tax documents, audits can become challenging.